SoftwareAG/c8y-docs/src/render/guides/edge/installation/configuration.html.md

 ### Preparation

-Copy the Edge licence, SSL key, SSL certificate - and if available Apama license - into the Edge VM folder (directory "/home/admin").
+Copy the Edge licence, SSL key, SSL certificate and Apama licence (if obtained) into the Edge VM using FTP.
+You can copy it to the Edge VM folder "/home/admin".

 The files have the following extensions: